hazelcast/hazelcast-jet-reference-manual/docs/400_Core_API/400_Processor.md

 ### tryProcess()

+If a processor's inbox is empty, Jet will call its `tryProcess()` method instead.
+This allows the processor to perform work that is not input data-driven.
+The method has a `boolean` return value and if it returns `false`, it will be called again before any other methods are called.
+This way it can retry emitting its output until the outbox accepts it.

+An important use case for this method is the emission of watermark items.
 A job that processes an infinite data stream may experience occasional lulls &mdash; periods with no items arriving.
 On the other hand, a windowing processor is not allowed to act upon each item immediately due to event skew; it must wait for a watermark item to arrive.
 During a stream lull this becomes problematic because the watermark itself is primarily data-driven and advances in response to the observation of event timestamps.
-The watermark-inserting processor must be able to advance the watermark even during a stream lull, based on the passage of wall-clock time.
-This is the primary use case for the `tryProcess()` callback, which takes no arguments.
-It does have a `boolean` return value, and if it returns `false`, then it will be called again before any other methods are called.
-This way it can retry emitting its output until the outbox accepts it.
+The watermark-inserting processor must be able to advance the watermark even during a stream lull, based on the passage of wall-clock time, and it can do it inside the `tryProcess()` method.

 ### complete()